DFHack/dfhack/LUA_API.rst

 Event type
 ----------

-An event is just a lua table with a predefined metatable that contains a __call metamethod.
+An event is a native object transparently wrapping a lua table, and implementing a __call metamethod.
 When it is invoked, it loops through the table with next and calls all contained values.
 This is intended as an extensible way to add listeners.